anirudh411/100daysOfCode/README.md

 Day 2 : Added sorting functionality.
 Using bubble sort for sorting.
 Refactored the code in `draw()` function.Made animation working.

 Day 3 and Day 4 .
 Visited hooks in react.js.
 Started working on a timer visualisation .

+### Round Two :

+Day 1 : Solving LeetCode easy Problem ( Number of Steps to Reduce a Number to Zero);